Whamp/hyprchrp/README.md

 > 🔐 **PRIVATE**: hyprchrp is local and never reads any clipboard / audio content

-> ℹ️ **Fork note:** HyprChrp is a hard fork of the original hyprwhspr project, layering Parakeet V3 ONNX-ASR support on top of the existing Whisper + pywhispercpp stack.
+> ℹ️ **Fork note:** hyprchrp is a hard fork of the original hyprwhspr project, layering Parakeet V3 ONNX-ASR support on top of the existing Whisper + pywhispercpp stack.

 ## Quick start